shinsenter/php/src/webapps/hyperf/README.md

 ## Introduction

-Built on top of [our PHP Docker images](https://hub.docker.com/r/shinsenter/php), these images enable easy tuning of PHP and PHP-FPM settings through environment variables.
-This eliminates the need to rebuild images when changing settings.
+Built on top of [our PHP Docker images](https://hub.docker.com/r/shinsenter/php), these images allow easy tuning of PHP and PHP-FPM settings through environment variables, eliminating the need to rebuild images when changing configurations.

-These images also include the latest version of [Composer](https://getcomposer.org), allowing projects to get started faster without additional installation.
+These images also include the latest version of [Composer](https://getcomposer.org), allowing you to get started with your projects faster without additional installation.

+> 💡 Hint: Docker image tags ending in `-alpine` or `-tidy` indicate Docker images built on the Alpine Linux base operating system.
+> These Docker images are lightweight, helping to speed up builds and save bandwidth for your CI/CD pipelines.

 ## Usage